56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 EGHJ

-search field now.
+search field on the top left of the search window now.
 It is a common mistake to leave the text fields filled when doing distance searches which will give you an empty result table.

 We will now look for airports that are in range of the aircraft but not too close.
 Also, certain criteria have to be fulfilled, like a runway which is long enough and has the right surface.